Residency application costs $20.

 Finalists may be invited for an onsite visit prior to accepting residency and may be compensated for some travel.

 AIR receive two guaranteed stipend payments of $1,250 in September and in January for a total of $2,500 to help offset costs of living and supplies.

-Artists teaching non-credit classes and/or workshops in our Community Arts Education (CAE) program will be paid bi-weekly compensation as a CAE Instructor.
+AIR teaching non-credit classes and/or workshops in our Community Arts Education program will be paid compensation as an Community Arts Education Instructor.
 Classes are subject to enrollment guidelines which means they may be canceled if they do not reach minimum enrollment.
 A CAE course may be up to 12 classes.
 Adult classes are generally 3 hours long for a total of 36 contact hours paid in six payments.